 The island of Tenerife, part of Spain's Canary Islands in the northern Atlantic Ocean near Africa, with a very visible caldera in the center.
 The island group consists of multiple large shield volcanoes.

+Historical evidence shows that the last confirmed eruption from the peak of Mount Teide was somewhere around the year 800 AD.
 The peak of the mountain stands at an elevation of 12,198 feet (3,718 meters), and is the tallest peak in the Canary Islands, which are part of Spain and located in the northern Atlantic Ocean (see a map showing the location below).

 The Canary Islands consist of multiple shield volcanoes, and Mount Teide is considered a stratovolcano which is part of, and sits on the top of, the shield volcanoes that formed Tenerife anciently.
 As a stratovolcano, it has potential for explosive eruptions similar to Italy’s dangerous Mount Vesuvius, which it closely resembles in structure.